FahmidulHaquee/POD-Analysis/README.md

 ## Contact

-For more information, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/fahmidul-haque-b7a96b123/) or write an email to fahmidul@hotmail.com.
+For more information, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/fahmidul-haque-b7a96b123/).